 In 2000, the Grand Vision region was experiencing high rates of both population and housing growth.
-The region's natural resources, scenic beauty, and high quality of life have long made the area a desirable location for second homes, as well as for retirees and families, contributing to substantial population growth through the 1970's, 80's, and '90's.
+The region's natural resources, scenic beauty, and high quality of life have long made the area a desirable location for second homes, as well as for retirees and families, contributing to substantial population growth through the 1970's, '80's, and '90's.
 Throughout these decades, counties in the Grand Vision region experienced some of the highest growth rates in the state.
-Antrim County's population grew by 83% between 1970-2000, while the population of the region as a whole more than doubled during that time period (see Table 1).
-Much of the growth occurred outside of cities
+Wexford County's population grew by 86% between 1970-2000, while the population of the region more than doubled during that time period (see Table 1).
+Much of